 Bottom line: Cloud Practitioner is a literacy decision, not a pass-rate bet

 The bottom line is straightforward: do not choose or avoid AWS Cloud Practitioner because a page gives you a candidate pass-rate percentage.
-AWS publishes an exam guide and passing-score standard; RoleMath does not have a sourceable public candidate pass-rate percentage.
+The reviewed AWS pages publish an exam guide and passing-score standard; RoleMath does not have a sourceable public candidate pass-rate percentage.

 Frequently asked questions